Speaker Information for Ohio LinuxFest 2019

 - You must register for the conference.
 Do this now.
 Use the free speakers registration level under “Registration Options” (if you don’t see it, ask the Speaker Chair for the access code).
 If you want to purchase the Dinner with the Keynotes add-on, that’s available.

 - Let us know ASAP if your talk will involve playing audio through our sound system.
 We can make 1/8 inch audio plugs available, but they will only be provided in rooms where they are requested.
-Good news; we will have WiFi available this year!
-To avoid congestion on the attendee network, we can provide you with a password for a separate staff/speaker network with reserved bandwidth—ask the Speaker Chair for this when you check in.
+There will be a staff/speaker WiFi network available—ask the Speaker Chair for login credentials when you check in.
 Just in case, be prepared in the event networking isn’t available for some reason.

 - Unless otherwise arranged, be prepared to use your own laptop, connecting via VGA cable to a projector (native resolution 1024×768, maximum 1600×1200).
 You will need to bring an adapter if you have a different port.
 We’ve been told the projectors do not support Miracast.
 Have a back-up plan ready in case there is networking trouble or your demo explodes (as they tend to do).
 Please contact us promptly if there is a problem.